 What I liked about the book: The book zooms-in on the point: Your investment will do well only when the company does well. if you read the book you will know that it talks more about picking the right business and company rather than picking the right stock.
 An investor needs to focus on the quality of the business and what kind of edge a company has over its competitors.
 It does a good job of laying out detailed principles on how to evaluate a company from this perspective.

 Some cons: While the book offers really sound advice, I found it some-what a dry read.
 Also, a small retail investor may find it difficult to execute some of the points in this book.
 Never the less, this book is a gem to learn the topic of growth investing and has some timeless advice.
-You can see the best price for this book on Amazon.

 Quote from the book: “There are relatively small number of truly outstanding companies.
 Their shares can’t be bought at attractive prices.
 Therefore when favorable prices exist, full advantage must be taken of such opportunities.“